binxio/cfn-ses-provider/docs/DkimTokens.md

   Properties:
     Domain: String
     Region: String
+    RecordSetDefaults:
-    TTL: integer
+      TTL: 60
     ServiceToken : !Sub 'arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:binxio-cfn-ses-provider'
 ```
 It will request the DKIM tokens from SES for the `Domain` in the `Region`.
 It will return DNS
 record sets required to register the DKIM tokens.

 ## Properties
 You can specify the following properties:

-    "Domain" - to generate the tokens for.
+    "Domain" - identity to create
-    "Region" - to get the tokens from.
+    "Region" - to create the identity in
-    "TTL" - for the DNS records, default 60
+    "RecordSetDefaults" - any default values for the resulting RecordSet
-    "ServiceToken" - pointing to the DKIM token provider
+    "ServiceToken" - pointing to the domain identity provider

 ## Return values
 'Ref' will return `Domain`@`Region`.